tanyo13/reveal_js/decks/svt2021_5/cont1.md

 ### Exercise

-* In dining philosophers, can we avoid deadlocks by changing one of the philosopher's ordering to Take Right - Take Left?
+* In dining philosophers, can we avoid deadlocks by changing the order in which each philosopher takes forks?
-  Will it be different if
-  we change two instead of one when there are more philosophers than three?
-  What is the necessary and sufficient condition of the order to avoid deadlocks?
-Confirm it with JPF.
+* If there can be four or more philosophers, what is the necessary and sufficient condition on the order to avoid deadlocks?
+Examine it with JPF.

 ---